lorenzoVwebDev/loginPage/README.md

-# Login/subscription page
+# Login bpage
 A login/subscription page that requests login authorization to the dummy server.
-It also stores fake contacts into the [users.json](https://github.com/lorenzoVwebDev/login-subscrption/tree/master/server/model) and check hashed password authenticity
 --
 ### You can find this project here on my personal portfolio --> [lorenzo-viganego.com](https://www.lorenzo-viganego.com/#portfolio)
 --